RedBloodCell1/my_portfolio/README.md

 - I learned about animation.
 You name the animation and use **@keyframes "animation name"** to set the animation up

 - I learned about how CSS IS REALLY IMPORTANT TO MAKE A GOOD LOOKING WEBSITE XDDD.

+Day 4: 54 Minutes of study

+Okay lets go.
+I am at my friend house cause the internet on my place is down.
+I am gonna study for 1 hour.

+What i learned:

+- Okay, what i learned today is padding with % and px.
+Use % to make it change according to the size of the screen.
+Well its something small but well i learn something

+- Another thing is.
+ITS ALL CSS ASDJKASDJLKAJSD